 The Postpartum Care Schedule

 1st postpartum visit - I will visit you in your home about 24-36 hours after the birth to check on your well being as well as baby's health.
 Baby will be weighed and measured again and at this visit the blood sample for the Newborn Metabolic Screen is routinely collected.
+Your baby will also receive a hearing screen at the first postpartum visit.

 1 week visit - Your second postpartum visit will be at 7-10 days after birth.
 This visit is to check in on your physical health and healing from the birth.
 It is also an excellent time to see how feeding is going.
 This is my last official visit with baby as midwives are licensed to do newborn care for the first two weeks.
 After two weeks your baby should get routine care from a pediatrician or family doctor.